David Cain (professor)

 David William Cain (November 5, 1941 - July 31, 2021) was a professor emeritus of religion at the University of Mary Washington and past president of the Søren Kierkegaard Society of North America.
 He chaired plenary sessions on and authored books about Søren Kierkegaard.
 He lectured in Christian theology and edited, compiled, and preserved the work of the late Harvard theologian Arthur Chute McGill, three volumes of which are available in new editions.
 He was also an ordained minister of the United Church of Christ.
 On July 31, 2021, David William Cain died at the age of 79 after a lengthy illness.

 Early life

-David Cain was born in St. Louis, MO on November 5, 1941 William and Lura (Howe) Cain.
+David Cain was born in St. Louis, Missouri, on November 5, 1941, to William and Lura (Howe) Cain.
 He received his A.B. from Princeton University.
 After a year of study at King’s College in London on a Fulbright scholarship, Cain attended Yale Divinity School where he completed a master of divinity degree.
 While at Yale, Cain met and married his wife Marlyne.
 The couple returned to Princeton where he completed his M.A. and Ph.D in systematic theology.